wubinzzu/RecSys/README.md

 # RecSys

-This library implements different RecSys algorithms described in research papers including mine.
+The RecSys library implements different RecSys algorithms described in research papers including mine.
+The library is written in C# for the .NET platform (https://github.com/Microsoft/dotnet), and runs on Windows, Linux (Mono), and MacOS X (Mono).

 Implemented Algorithms
 ----------------------